StudioLE/Tectonic/README.md

 ## License

-Lineweights is dual-licensed under open and closed source licenses.
+Geometrician and Lineweights are dual-licensed under open and closed source licenses.

 Copyright © Laurence Elsdon 2022